jesse-rost/my-portfolio/riscv-processor/README.md

 The processor-level testbenches log per-cycle state — program counter, instruction in EX, register file reads, forwarding sources, ALU operands, and writeback — which is how the read-during-write and forwarding defects above were isolated.

+Complete simulation traces for both implementations are in `docs/`.
+Each records per-cycle processor state and flags every register write, ending with the sorted array loaded back into `x25`–`x29`.

 ## Benchmark Program

 `firmware/bubble_sort.s` sorts a five-element array in memory using a bubble sort with early exit on a swap-free pass.
 Written by hand within the twelve-instruction subset, comparisons are constructed from `slt` and `beq`, and loops from `beq` paired with `jal`.